AdaCore/spark2014/lrm/source/lexical-elements.rst

 -------

 |SPARK| introduces a number of new pragmas that facilitate program verification.
-These are introduced and documented below in the relevant sections of this document.
+These are described in the relevant sections of this document.

 Reserved Words
 --------------